Krishnanunni333/Covid_app/README.md

 # Covid_app
-This repo contains the file of Sreamlit app which I made for analyzing covid.
+This repo contains the file for Sreamlit app which I made for analyzing covid.